-Open-Jaw Trip means any trip that is essentially of a round-trip nature, except that the outward point of departure and the inward point of arrival/the outward point of arrival and inward point of departure are not the same.
-Open jaws are allowed when the mileage of the open portion of the jaw is equal to or less than the mileage of the shortest leg traveled.
-The inward point of arrival and outward point of departure on an open-jaw are considered 2 stopovers.
-Example of open-jaw trip: Point 1 to point 2 to point 3.
+Open-Jaw Trip means travel that is essentially of a round-trip nature except that the outward point of arrival and the inward point of departure are not the same or the outward point of departure and the inward point of arrival are not the same.
+Open jaws are allowed when the mileage between the open-jaw points is equal to or less than the mileage of the shortest sector flown.
+The inward point of arrival and the outward point of departure on an open jaw are considered 2 stopovers.
+Example of open-jaw trip: point 1 to point 2 to point 3 originating flight means the flight(s) from point of origin to the first stopover point as shown on a passengers ticket.

-Outward Destination means the point of stopover on the passenger's itinerary to which the highest normal one-way full adult First Class or Coach fare applies via the passenger's route of movement from passenger's point of origin.
+Outward Destination means the point of stopover on the passenger's itinerary to which the highest normal one-way full adult first class or coach fare applies via the passenger's route of movement from passenger's point of origin.
 When the fares between the passenger's point of origin on the one hand and the first and second points of stopover on the other hand are equal, the outward destination shall be the passenger's last point of stopover.